TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 ### Discretisation

-In this exercise, we explore what happens when discretising the operator $K$.
-We'll see that discretisation implicitly regularises the problem and that refining the discretisation brings out the inherent ill-posedness.
-Discretise $x_k = k\cdot h$ with $k = 1, \ldots, n$ and $h = 1/(n+1)$.
+In this exercise, we explore what happens when discretizing the operator $K$.
+We'll see that discretization implicitly regularizes the problem and that refining the discretization brings out the inherent ill-posedness.
+Discretize $x_k = k\cdot h$ with $k = 1, \ldots, n$ and $h = 1/(n+1)$.

 $$
 Ku(x_i)=\int_0^{x_i} u(y)\mathrm{d}y \approx h\sum_{j=0}^n k_{ij} u(x_j),